-So internally we have created a couple of new terms that we find invaluable when discussing diffusion MRI processing methods and statistics.
+Internally we have created a couple of new terms that we find invaluable when discussing diffusion MRI processing methods and statistics.
 We'd like to share these with our user base in the hope that others will gain advantages from using the same terminology, and also so that we all know what everyone else is talking about!
 Anyone using MRtrix3 to develop their own software may also see these terms scattered throughout the library code, so will need to know what they represent.

-All MRtrix users should be familiar with the terms 'pixel' and 'voxel'; these correspond to 'picture element' and 'volume element' respectively.
-However in Diffusion MRI we also deal with orientation information within each image volume element, so we wanted terminology to allow us to convey the types of discrete elements that we deal with on a daily basis.
+All MRtrix3 users should be familiar with the terms 'pixel' and 'voxel'; these are abbreviations of "picture element" and "volume element", corresponding to the smallest element within a 2D picture and 3D volume respectively.
+However in Diffusion MRI we also deal with orientation information within each image volume element; so we wanted terminology to allow us to convey the types of discrete elements that we deal with on a daily basis.